 46 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts

 Notice they have two contexts for gathering, one larger and one smaller.
 And these two gatherings offer very different and complimentary aspects for being the church.
 Sociologists/Anthropologists will tell you that we need different numerical group sizes within which to belong, and that we give and receive different things depending on the size of the group.
 Whilst this is might be an over-simplification we can think of it this way:

 - The larger gathering – This gives a greater sense of ‘transcendence’ – of connecting to God through teaching and corporate worship.
 It’s more formal, designated leaders are more prominent and the whole occasion requires more organisation and structure.
 It’s less about relationships with one another (horizontal) and more about our relationship with God (vertical).

 - The smaller gathering – this gives a greater sense of ‘intimacy’ – of connecting to one another through food, discussion, bible study, prayer, laughter and games.
 It’s less about the transcendent experience of God and more about our relationships with one another.
 Designated leaders are less prominent as everyone is involved.

 All this is helpful for us to think through as we grow numerically as a church to ensure that we have enough City Groups for people to connect to and for those deeper friendships to form.
 Without the deeper friendships church can feel like a lonely place…and we don’t want that!

 With that in mind we want to multiply some of our existing City Groups over the coming years, as well as start new groups.
-We are also going to produce a City Group Manual so that those who are starting new groups have something to work from in addition to the resources online.
+We have also produced a City Group Manual so that those who are starting new groups have something to work from in addition to the resources online.
 To help with all of this we’re going to run a City Group Leaders Training and here are all the details.

 - All existing City Group Leaders & Core Team